stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

           go (k + 1) file
 ```

-Go ahead, and have a look at the type of `withFile`.
-Reading
+Go ahead, and have a look at the type of `withFile`, then
+have a look how we use it to simplify the implementation of
-and understanding slightly more complex function types
+`countEmpty'`.
+Reading and understanding slightly more complex
-is important when learning to program in Idris.
+function types is important when learning to program in Idris.

 #### Interface `HasIO`